-(iii) Cash Flows and Interest Rate Risk
+(iii) Interest Rate Risk

-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-Changes in interest rates can have a direct or indirect impact on the investment value and/or returns of all types of assets.
+Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

 The Fund does not have any direct exposure to interest rate risk.
 This disclosure has not been made on a look through basis for investments held indirectly through underlying investments.
 As a result, the disclosure of interest rate risk may not present the true interest rate risk profile of the Fund where the underlying investments have significant exposure to interest rate risk.
 Any interest rate risk from these investments is reported as a component of price risk for the purposes of the sensitivity analysis.